youketu123/yangjie/yangjie-page/content/research/_index.md

 ## 2023

-- ### Storm & Inequality (Working on)
+- ### Storm and inequality

-> The Dark Side of Storm: Nightlight Data Analysis of the Relationship between Climate Disaster and Inequality (With Tembata Kaori and Kenji Takeuchi)
+> The Dark Side of Storm: Nightlight Data Analysis of the Relationship between Climate Disaster and Inequality (with Tembata Kaori and Kenji Takeuchi) (working on)

-- ### Climate & Energy (Working on)
+- ### Climate and energy

-> Impacts of Climate Change on Clean Energy Choices
+> Impacts of Climate Change on Clean Energy Choices (working on)

 ---

 ## 2022

-- ### Energy & Carbon
+- ### Energy and carbon

-> Renewable Energy or Thermal Efficiency Improvement: Assessing the Carbon Mitigation Effects of Energy Choices in China (With Yimeng Du and Teng Ma)
+> Renewable Energy or Thermal Efficiency Improvement: Assessing the Carbon Mitigation Effects of Energy Choices in China (with Yimeng Du and Teng Ma)

-- ### Air Pollution & Health
+- ### Air pollution and health

-> The Final 28 Days: Prenatal Exposure to Air Pollution and Child Anthropometric Outcomes (With Xintong Chen and Yuki Yamamoto)
+> The Final 28 Days: Prenatal Exposure to Air Pollution and Child Anthropometric Outcomes (with Xintong Chen and Yuki Yamamoto)
 ---

 ## 2021

-- ### Water & Energy
+- ### Water and energy

 > Does Drought Increase Carbon Emissions?
-Evidence from Southwestern China (With Yijing Huang and Kenji Takeuchi)
+Evidence from Southwestern China (with Yijing Huang and Kenji Takeuchi)

 ---

 ## 2020

-- ### Water & Health
+- ### Water and health

-> Impacts of Water Provision on Child Health: Evidence from Rural China (With Kenji Takeuchi)
+> Impacts of Water Provision on Child Health: Evidence from Rural China (with Kenji Takeuchi)
 ---

 ## 2019

-- ### Water & Migration
+- ### Water and migration

-> Impacts of Water Scarcity on Migration in China (With Kenji Takeuchi)
+> Impacts of Water Scarcity on Migration in China (with Kenji Takeuchi)

 ---